How many times have you said “thank you” for a gift you disliked?

 #3: Try to be unique

 It might not be the gift that is the problem when you notice the fake smile on the other person’s face.
 It might simply be the fact that you have given them something they have received already.
 So, try to avoid that pitfall by being unique with your gift-giving.
 For instance, Manly Man Co has a wide arrange of unique beef jerky gifts for the men in your life and a Belk gift card might be more appropriate for women.

-As an example, you might make something for the other person.
+Another example might be that you might make something for the other person.
 From works of art to baked cakes, use whatever skill you have when thinking about a gift.
 Again, think about the other person so you can theme your crafted gift around their personal likes.

 You might also forgo a physical gift in favor of an experience.
 So, you might buy a friend a ticket to a West End show or you might treat her to an afternoon at a local spa, as just two examples.
 Check out some of the experiences offered at Buyagift for some other ideas.